SivaChinchalapu/SampleWebsite/readme.md

 2. Git
 3. Visual Studio Code

+### Account access
+The developer should have access to GitHub

 ### Running the app locally
 1. Open the code in VS Code IDE
 2. Open a new terminal